RhetTbull/autofile/README.md

            number of year: '2020-23'.
 If used with no template will return null value.
 See https://strftime.org/ for help on strftime templates.

+Adobe PDF Document Fields

+Field  Description
+{pdf}  Access metadata properties of Adobe PDF files (.pdf); use in format
+       {pdf:SUBFIELD}

+Access metadata properties of Adobe PDF files (.pdf).
+Use in format
+{pdf:SUBFIELD} where SUBFIELD is one of the following:

+Subfield  Description
+author    Author of the document. creator   The application that created the document. producer  The application the produced the PDF (may be different than creator). created   Date of creation of the document; a date/time value. modified  Date on which the document was changed; a date/time value. subject   The topic of the content of the document. title     The name given to the document. keywords  Keywords associated with the document; a string of delimited words.

+If the subfield is a date/time value (created, modified) the following
+attributes are available in dot notation (e.g. {pdf:created.year}):

+Attribute  Description
+date       ISO date, e.g. 2020-03-22
+year       4-digit year, e.g. 2021
+yy         2-digit year, e.g. 21
+month      Month name as locale's full name, e.g. December mon        Month as locale's abbreviated name, e.g. Dec mm         2-digit month, e.g. 12 dd         2-digit day of the month, e.g. 22 dow        Day of the week as locale's full name, e.g. Tuesday doy        Julian day of year starting from 001 hour       2-digit hour, e.g. 10 min        2-digit minute, e.g. 15 sec        2-digit second, e.g. 30 strftime   Apply strftime template to date/time.
+Should be used in form
+           {docx:created.strftime,TEMPLATE} where TEMPLATE is a valid strftime template, e.g. {docx:created.strftime,%Y-%U} would result in year- week number of year: '2020-23'.
+If used with no template will return null value.
+See https://strftime.org/ for help on strftime templates.

 Microsoft Word Document Fields

 Field   Description